patters-match/prism2-flashing/README.md

   wifi0: STA: id=0x1f v1.4.2 (station firmware)
   ```
 - ⚠️ Read [this guide](https://junsun.net/linux/intersil-prism/) very carefully, in order to select the appropriate [firmware files](https://junsun.net/linux/intersil-prism/firmware/) for your card.
 In particular, you will need to refer to [this table](https://junsun.net/linux/intersil-prism/IDtable.html) to determine the correct letter prefixes for your specific NIC id.
-- Download the firmware you need, for example
+- Download the firmware you need, for example:
   ```
   wget http://linux.junsun.net/intersil-prism/firmware/1.7.4/pk010101.hex
   wget http://linux.junsun.net/intersil-prism/firmware/1.7.4/sf010704.hex